dnlluong/dnlluong.github.io/essays/standards-schmandards.md

 ## Thinking about readability
 Only towards the end of my tenure at the University did I really think about coding.
 A professor got me thinking about function names and variables for readability.
 Naming them in such a way that you would probably need very few comments and have the person reading them still able to understand what is going on and what stands for what.
+Using this mentality, I started to think about how I code, following the standards would probably be a good start.
+I wanted to think about good habits now because the longer I went on with any bad ones, it'd be harder to fix in the future.

 ## Using EsLint
 The first time I used Eslint on code that I wrote it made me realize how much errors, while still compilable and runnable,  I have in my code.
 Yea, some things I thought we're too nitpicky, such as spaces in certain areas.
 Overtime I wasn't making much some of the same errors as I did before.
 Thinking about it now, yea my code does look a bit cleaner.